 So this brings up at least two questions:

 1. If experience is to be our guide, does that mean we have to test out every theory and practice?
 No. If a teacher says something like “taking drugs is the path to happiness” you don’t have to try drugs.
 Your experience includes observation of other people’s experience, so that if you have seen others suffering through taking drugs you don’t have to repeat their mistakes.

 2. Who is to say who the wise are?
 You are.
-Through your experience (see point 1, above).
-Who have you found to be reliable and insightful in the past?
-They’re the wise.
+Through your experience (see point 1, above), whom have you found to be reliable and insightful in the past?
+Those people are “the wise”.
 Now you don’t have to take everything they say as being the absolute truth.
 You can use your reason, your common sense, and your experience as a guide.
 Not all of “the wise” will agree, for example, so you’re still going to have to figure things out for yourself ultimately.

 It’s this second criterion that is often overlooked.

 The first instance of this version of the quote that I’ve found is in a libertarian book by the pseudonymous author, “John Galt” — Dreams Come Due.
 I strongly suspect that Galt’s libertarianism caused him to alter the quote in order to make it supportive of his position.

 Incidentally, the “no matter where you read it” is an anachronism, since spiritual teachings were orally transmitted at the time of the Buddha.